 - Polymerase chain reaction (PCR) - for the specific detection of parvovirus B19.

-For healthy and non-pregnant patients, only symptomatic treatment and explanation is needed.
+For healthy and non-pregnant patients, only symptomatic treatment and explanation are needed.

 To prevent transmission: